Sutrannu/sunday-raceday/faq.md

 - Did I win?
   - It's really about the journey
   - We keep score and post it in Discord
-  - If we're tied at the end of the long boy, we drag race to break it
+  - If we're tied at the end of the long boi, we drag race to break it
 -